Skate parks are great, and Perth has a bunch of a fantastic options to suit people of all ages.

 Wotton Reserve, Embleton

 Across three locations (North Perth, Whitfords, Cannington) Beyond Skate are rocking some seriously impressive indoor bowls.
-Whitford City and Westfield Carousel both have ramps inside the shopping centre (!), while their flagship North Perth has a huge underground skateboarding playground.
+Whitford City even has a skate ramp inside the shopping centre, while their flagship North Perth has a huge underground skateboarding playground.

 Ellenbrook’s skatepark is popular amongst skaters and BMXers, with a nice 5ft bowl, 3m jump and slide wedge, a couple of launch wedges, a quarter pipe, tabletop, planters and plenty more.
 It’s located on Coolamon Oval, and is a pretty popular spot for kids of all ages to hang on the weekends and hone their craft.